Safeguarding Policy

 • appointing Designated Safeguarding Officers (DSOs), led by a Designated Safeguarding Lead (DSL) and Deputy DSL

-• recruiting Lexxic workers safely, ensuring all necessary pre-employment checks are made, including an Enhanced DBS check (adult and children’s barred list) before allowing them to have unsupervised contact with young people or adults at risk in our care
+• recruiting Lexxic representatives safely, ensuring all necessary pre-employment checks are made, including an Enhanced DBS check (adult and children’s barred list) before allowing them to have unsupervised contact with young people or adults at risk in our care

-• recording and storing and using information professionally and securely, in line with data protection legislation and guidance (more information about this is available from the Information Commissioner's Office
+• recording and storing and using information professionally and securely, in line with data protection legislation and guidance (more information about this is available from the Information Commissioner's Office)

 • sharing information about safeguarding and good practice with young people, adults at risk and their families so that they know who to contact if they have a concern